DiabloSerpent/simple_sudoku_generator/README.md

     modified, using `register_change` method.
   - could remove the need for the `solved_cell_checked` array.
 - change Cell to use boolean vector of some sort?
-- more robust debugging
-  - ie logging the state of a sudoku to a dedicated file as opposed to stdout
-  - currently partially finished, should tie it in w/ refactoring rule logic
-- turn the sudoku rules into separate objects
-  - might delete
-- break up logic of rules into smaller chunks
-  - partially done
 - make a function that quantifies the incorrectness of a sudoku
   - ie it measures how much difference there is b/t a solved sudoku and a given sudoku
 - make a gui for looking through sudoku history for debugging
   - or maybe just add some character to the middle of the sudoku for easy ctrl+f
-- update intersection_removal to use Cell::remove_digits
 - split up section_digit_sum
 - impl clippy suggestions
 - update Sudoku structure comment to remove cell_flag